MortezaMahdaviMortazavi/TuberculosDetection/README.md

-# Roshan-Internship
+# TuberculosDetection
-In this repository I implement project of my internship in roshan-ai company
+In this repository I implement first project of my internship in roshan-ai company